MedKGent: A Large Language Model Agent Framework for Constructing Temporally Evolving Medical Knowledge Graph: Introduction

 To evaluate the quality of the resulting KG, we conducted both automated and expert assessments.
-Two state-of-the-art LLMs—GPT-4.1 \cite{openai_gpt4.1} and DeepSeek-v3 \cite{liu2024deepseek}, alongside three PhD-level domain experts independently evaluated the extracted triples.
+Two State-Of-The-Art (SOTA) LLMs—GPT-4.1 \cite{openai_gpt4.1} and DeepSeek-v3 \cite{liu2024deepseek}, alongside two PhD-level domain experts independently evaluated the extracted triples.
 All assessments reported high accuracy, approaching 90\%, with strong agreement across evaluators, supporting the overall reliability of the KG.
-To assess downstream utility, we evaluated the KG on seven medical QA datasets, including four widely used benchmarks---MMLU-Med, MedQA-US, PubMedQA*, and BioASQ-Y/N \cite{xiong2024benchmarking}---and three recently released differential diagnosis datasets: MedDDx-Basic, MedDDx-Intermediate, and MedDDx-Expert \cite{su2025kgarevion}.
-Across all tasks, RAG using our KG consistently improved performance for five leading LLMs (GPT-4-turbo \cite{openai_gpt_turbo}, GPT-3.5-turbo \cite{openai_gpt_turbo}, DeepSeek-v3 \cite{liu2024deepseek}, Qwen-Max \cite{yang2025qwen3}, and Qwen-Plus \cite{yang2025qwen3}), underscoring its utility as a reliable and clinically relevant knowledge source.
-Beyond quantitative evaluation, case studies further demonstrated the KG's potential for literature-based drug repurposing.
-Leveraging temporal and semantic information, we performed confidence-aware causal inference to identify previously unreported \textit{Chemical–Disease} treatment associations.
-Several predictions---generated without access to future data---were later corroborated by independent publications, highlighting the KG's ability to anticipate emerging therapeutic links and support hypothesis-driven drug repositioning.
-Collectively, these findings establish MedKGent as a temporally informed, scalable, and trustworthy framework for biomedical knowledge representation, with broad potential to advance clinical decision-making, medical research, and AI-enabled discovery.
+To assess downstream utility, we evaluated knowledge-augmented question answering on seven medical QA datasets, including four widely used benchmarks, MMLU-Med, MedQA-US, PubMedQA*, and BioASQ-Y/N \cite{xiong2024benchmarking}, and three recently released differential diagnosis datasets: MedDDx-Basic, MedDDx-Intermediate, and MedDDx-Expert \cite{su2025kgarevion}.
+We compare three settings across five leading LLMs (GPT-4-turbo \cite{openai_gpt_turbo}, GPT-3.5-turbo \cite{openai_gpt_turbo}, DeepSeek-v3 \cite{liu2024deepseek}, Qwen-Max \cite{yang2025qwen3}, and Qwen-Plus \cite{yang2025qwen3}): direct answering without retrieval, RAG using an established biomedical KG (SemMedDB \cite{kilicoglu2012semmeddb}), and RAG using our KG constructed by MedKGent.
+Across all tasks and models, both knowledge-augmented settings improve over direct answering, with OurKG-based RAG consistently achieving the strongest performance, supporting its utility as a literature-grounded knowledge source for biomedical QA.
+Collectively, these findings establish MedKGent as a temporally informed and scalable infrastructure for biomedical knowledge representation, medical research, and AI-enabled discovery.